anton-k/hindley-milner-type-check/README.md

 You can see the full list of type synonyms in the module `Type.Check.HM.Lang`.

 We use language tag `NumLang` to define the instance.
-Also note the function `getPrimType` it provides types for our literals.
+Also note the function `getPrimType` provides types for our literals.
 It's assumed that literals have definite type.

 In normal scenario users write the code in our language and we can parse it and type-check prior to execution.